 Given that so much of our customer experience is virtual these days, we need to understand nuanced strategies for strengthening human communication — leading to better, more human relationships.

 This episode is part of a special series we’re doing this summer here on The Customer Experience Podcast.
-Nick’s book is one of several Steve Pacinelli and I referenced and quoted while writing our second book, Human-Centered Communication (available for preorder now, releasing formally in October on Fast Company Press).
+Nick’s book is one of several Steve Pacinelli and I referenced and quoted while writing our Wall Street Journal bestselling second book, Human-Centered Communication: A Business Case Against Digital Pollution (Fast Company Press, October 2021).

 • What the underlying psychology says about virtual communication